aclaycode/serverless-image-processing-pipeline/README.md

 This project provided valuable hands-on experience across AWS services, infrastructure-as-code, image processing, and CI/CD pipelines.
 Here are some of the major challenges I encountered and what I learned from them:

 - **AWS Service Permissions & Terraform Deployment**
-  Getting Terraform to successfully deploy the project’s AWS infrastructure for most if not all AWS services used in this project.
+  Getting Terraform to successfully deploy the project’s AWS infrastructure for most of the AWS services used in this project.
 Many permissions and resource policies had to be manually created or modified in the AWS Console during initial development to resolve deployment errors and access issues.
 While not ideal, this process gave me greater familiarity with the AWS Console and highlighted how precise and granular AWS permission management needs to be, especially when designing with least-privilege in mind.

 - **Native Package Compatibility & Runtime Debugging**
   The image processing function initially failed silently.
 Images uploaded fine, but no .png files appeared in the output S3 bucket.
 By adding logging to the Lambda function and reviewing logs in CloudWatch, I discovered the issue stemmed from the Sharp package, which relies on native binaries that must match the Lambda runtime.
 I first attempted to use Sharp as a Lambda layer but couldn’t get it working.
 Ultimately, I bundled Sharp into the image processing Lambda directory and used Docker to install a compatible version directly into `node_modules`, simulating the Lambda environment.
-This required multiple trial-and-error deployments but taught me how to manage native dependencies in serverless workflows effectively.
+This required multiple trial-and-error deployments to verify a compatible Sharp installation but taught me how to manage native dependencies in serverless workflows effectively.

 - **GitHub Actions Integration & State Locking with DynamoDB**
   After deploying the infrastructure manually with Terraform, I later introduced GitHub Actions to automate future updates.
-Because the initial deployment was done outside of CI/CD, GitHub Actions couldn’t track the existing state, which led to workflow conflicts and potential drift.
+Because the initial deployment was done outside of CI/CD, GitHub Actions couldn’t track the existing state, which led to workflow conflicts/errors.
 To fix this, I configured a remote backend in S3 and set up a DynamoDB table to enable state locking.
 This allowed Terraform to safely share and lock state across environments, making GitHub Actions deployments consistent and reliable going forward.